This post may contain affiliate links.

 The coast road through the Daintree Rainforest is beautiful, but you’ll need a 4 wheel drive for dirt tracks and creek crossings.
 The inland road is more passable, but not very interesting.

 We have incredible hotels in Port.
-Sea Temple ( Now Pullman Sea Temple Port Douglas) and the Sheraton Grand Mirage are two favourites each with vast pools and swim-out rooms.
+Sea Temple (Now The Pullman Sea Temple Resort and Spa, Port Douglas) and the Sheraton Grand Mirage are two of the best hotels in Port Douglas.
+Each with vast pools and swim-out rooms.
+Both are just behind the beach.

 These are stunning world-class hotels, you’ll enjoy your own private villa, pay the extra for a swim-out to one of the biggest pools in the southern hemisphere and if you’re heading to Port Douglas take a look at it here.